 A salesperson may try to entice you by offering a lower monthly payment, even though you're paying more in the long run.
 When you're considering an offer, always multiply the monthly payment by the total amount of months you'll be paying.
 Don't forget to also factor in any fees, taxes, and interest associated with the loan.
-While part of learning how to negotiate price is certainly nailing down an ideal monthly payment, your primary goal should be keeping the overall price down.
-Try not to miss the forest for the trees.
+Get the out-the-door price for the car before discussing finance options.

 Boost Your Credit Score

-This is a long-term step, but it can be a huge help if you can spare some time.
-If you have solid credit, you're much more likely to get a better financing plan and a lower price form the dealership, but that's not all.
+That is a long-term step, but it can be a massive help if you can spare some time.
+If you have solid credit, you're much more likely to get a better financing plan and a lower price from the dealership.
 A high credit score also lets you get a pre-approved financing offer from a banking institution, credit union, or another lender of your choice.
-With that pre-approved offer in hand, you can negotiate a better financing plan with the dealership.
+Then, with that pre-approved offer in hand, you can negotiate a better financing plan with the dealership.

 Of course, sometimes boosting your credit is easier said than done, but even just paying down your existing bills can make a big difference.

 Be Cold and Calculated (and Polite)

-As you learn how to negotiate car price, you're going to have to figure out your own personal approach.
+As you learn how to negotiate car prices, you're going to have to figure out your approach.
 In general, you're going to catch more flies with honey, so be friendly and polite.
 That said, if you let your emotions get the best of you, you may lose out on the deal.

 Skip the Extras

-Diversify Your Search
+Diversify Your Car Purchase Search

-While learning how to negotiate a car price is a worthwhile endeavor, so is learning how to shop classified ads, online ads, and other private sales.
+While learning how to negotiate the best car price is a worthwhile endeavor, so is learning how to shop classified ads, online ads, and other private sales.
 Dealerships have a goal, and that's to make money.
 Plenty of private sellers are willing to offer a more significant bargain.